Logo

 4. Increased Efficiency: Optimization of the Kanban workflow contributes to waste reduction and improved team productivity.

-5. Higher Quality: Continuous improvement of work processes fosters better quality of delivered products and services.
+5. Higher Quality: Continuous improvement of work processes leads to a better quality of delivered products and services.

 How Kanban helps teams: workflow optimization